nkappler/ctxmenu/README.md

 ### Test your changes
 Please test your changes before opening a PR.
 To test your changes locally, run `npm run build`.
 This will compile the typescript source files and update the files in the `standalone/` and `docs/` directories.
 You can now open the `docs/index.html` file in your browser to test your changes.

-### Adding Commits
-Currently, the build pipeline updates all javascript files simultaneously, including those used for the demo website and downloads.
-Those files should be kept in sync with the releases however.
-Please only commit changes to the typescript source files, if possible.
-If you need to touch other files as well, please add a note in the PR explaining why.
-I am working on an update for the build pipeline to address this manual step... 🙂